loading

 Polyurethane Tubing

-Polyurethane tubing is another robust option for peristaltic pumps, known for its flexibility, durability, and excellent chemical resistance.
+Polyurethane tubing is another robust option for chemical resistant peristaltic pumps, known for its flexibility, durability, and excellent chemical resistance.
 This material combines the desirable traits of rubber and plastic, offering the best of both worlds.
 Polyurethane is particularly known for its abrasion resistance, making it ideal for applications where the tubing might experience wear from mechanical interactions or environmental exposure.

 One significant advantage of polyurethane tubing is its flexibility.
 This property allows for easy routing and installation, especially in systems with limited space or complex layouts.
 Additionally, polyurethane possesses excellent “memory,” enabling the tubing to return to its original shape after deformation.
 This characteristic is beneficial when subjected to the cyclic movement of a peristaltic pump, which compresses and expands the tubing multiple times.